wilx/sanskrit/README.md

 -   Technical transliterated output using four ‘cases’, following the style of S.M.Katre in his translation of the A.s.taadhyaayii.

--   Each transliteration mode has four styles: roman/italic ✕ bold/normal.
+-   Each transliteration mode has four styles: roman/italic x bold/normal.

 The font and supporting files are designed for use with LaTeX2e; it is a bitmap font using Metafont.